leonp/leonp.github.io/about/index.md

 title: About
 layout: default
 nav-weight: 6
-description: "I&#8217;ve got several years&#8217; experience of building fast and secure websites and apps.
-I also manage web and customer service teams."
 nav: true
 nav-order: 3
 ---

 <div class="c-link-underline">

     <p>I'm Leon, web services manager at <a href="https://www.suffolklibraries.co.uk">Suffolk Libraries</a>.
 I manage our web and customer service teams, as well as <a href="/2017/08/managing-self-service-project/">several IT projects</a>.
 I also help manage our network and staff and public PCs.
-My remit is <strong>anything running over the internet and on a screen</strong>.</p>
+My remit is anything running over the internet and on a screen.</p>

-    <p>Suffolk County Council contracts us to run the county's library service.</p>

-    <p>We design, build and manage our website in house, integrating it with several external services such as the catalogue of physical titles and ebook downloads.
-We manage PCs for 400 staff, hundreds of public PCs and our staff and public networks.</p>

     <h2>What I do</h2>

+    <h3>Library self-service web app development</h3>

+    <p>I conceived and managed the development of a <a href="/2017/08/managing-self-service-project/">self-service progressive web app</a>, used by Suffolk Libraries and being sold to other library services.
+It's a quicker, cheaper, more flexible system that is challenging the established self-service system providers.</p>

     <h3>Website development</h3>

-    <p><strong>I plan, build and manage websites and apps</strong>.
+    <p>I plan, build and manage websites and apps.
 Given a free reign, I'll prioritise speed and security over what I deem unnecessary features, so my preference is to use the following tools:</p>

     <ul>

-        <li>A <strong>static site</strong> generator such as <a href="https://jekyllrb.com">Jekyll</a>.
+        <li>A static site generator such as <a href="https://jekyllrb.com">Jekyll</a>.
 No database = <span role="img" aria-label="Lightning bolt">⚡️</span> fast, rock solid and impregnable websites.</li>
-        <li><strong>Secure</strong> (as in <code>https</code> everywhere by default) hosting that integrates well with Github and APIs to provide dynamic features such as forms, events and automatic deploys (e.g. <a href="https://www.netlify.com">Netlify</a>)</li>
+        <li>Secure (as in <code>https</code> everywhere by default) hosting that integrates well with Github and APIs to provide dynamic features such as forms, events and automatic deploys (e.g. <a href="https://www.netlify.com">Netlify</a>)</li>
-        <li><strong>Functional CSS</strong>, such as <a href="http://tachyons.io">Tachyons</a></li>
+        <li>Functional CSS, such as <a href="http://tachyons.io">Tachyons</a></li>

     </ul>